 Ollie continued to work in advertising and study through the night whilst chasing his dream of purchasing a vineyard.
 After much research and fact finding, in the summer of 2013 they both finally settled on what was then a small vineyard and a home, and what is now Lyons Will Estate.

 Ollie completed his viticulture certificates in 2014 and worked hand in hand with mentor and friend, Shaun Crinion (Dappled) for three vintages honing his wine making skills and developing his own style.
 Since then he has travelled to many regions taking inspiration from winemakers far and wide and is heavily involved in the Macedon Ranges Vingerons Association.
 Ollie's focus at Lyons Will is purely Chardonnay and Pinot Noir as its these varietals that he feels most passionate about.

 Click here for a small video on Lyons Will Estate.

 What is behind Lyons Will, the name..

 Ross Lyons was originally born in Mallala, South Australia (01.06.1920) and grew up a farm hand, his passion for livestock and farming never waned and it was this passion that drove him to create Coonara, a 1000 hectare sheep farm in the western districts of Victoria.
 To this day, his son (John) and grandson (Kym) still run this family farm which has expanded to cover much more than sheep and is a true testament to a diversified agribusiness.
 Renata was close to Ross for many reasons, it was the time spent with Ross that inspired Renata's passion for all things country, so when presented the opportunity to create a small agricultural business in a setting as stunning as Lancefield the idea proved too much to pass up.

-We hope we can somehow encapsulate a little bit of this place in every bottle, and if so, then I think we have done Lyons Will and our grandparents legacy justice.
+"We hope we can somehow encapsulate a little bit of this place in every bottle, and if so, then I think we have done Lyons Will and our grandparents legacy justice."